mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 Whereas the simulator is trying to predict the world, the autonomous algorithms are attempting to take actions based on the observed state of the DT.
 Assets that can make decisions and take actions are called “agents”.
 There are three broad categories of prescription algorithms that these agents can run:

-1. Mixed Integer Linear Program (MILP)
+1. Mixed Integer Linear Program (MILP).
-2. Simulation based optimization (SBO)
+2. Simulation based optimization (SBO).
-3. Reinforcement Learning (RL)
+3. Reinforcement Learning (RL).

 ### 3.4.1 Mixed Integer Linear Program